Name/Title Ring bolt

 Zealand Navy (Navy Museum).

-Formerly on long-term display at the Navy Museum, Torpedo Bay, Devonport.
+On long-term display at the Navy Museum, Torpedo Bay, Devonport.